almostengr/almostengr.github.io/docs/gardening/2019/2019-12-29-greens-in-grass.md

 for several days in a row.
 I believe that it was at this time that the red romaine decided to go from leafy mode to seed mode.
-When I first noticed this, I pulled the blooms off of the plant in hopes that it would switch back to leaf mode with the coller temperatures that followed.
+When I first noticed this, I pulled the blooms off of the plant in hopes that it would switch back to leaf mode with the colder temperatures that followed.
 However, it did not and as a result the leaves are still narrow on the plant.

 ## Raised Beds